Is Adobe Acrobat Redaction Safe? Real Failures Examined

 - In metadata and document properties

 Adobe's redaction tool attempts to handle these complexities, but the implementation is inconsistent.
 Different PDF creation methods, encoding schemes, and structural variations can cause redaction to fail silently.
+A PDF created by Microsoft Word behaves differently from one created by a scanner, which behaves differently from one created by a web browser's "Print to PDF" function.

 User error and workflow issues